1995 Hyndburn Borough Council election

 Local elections were held in Hyndburn covering one-third of the council seats on 4 May 1995.
 Labour held 13 of the 16 seats and gained the other 3 seats (St Oswalds, Baxenden & Overton), winning all 16 seats contested.
 George Slynn was the Labour leader and he held his Netherton seat.
 Chris Stone had been a Labour Councillor but resigned just weeks before complaining about an authoritarian Labour leadership.
-The Tories had promised to cut Council Tax whilst Labour ran on the issue of huge Tory cuts from central government to local schools.
+The Conservatives had promised to cut Council Tax whilst Labour ran on the issue of huge Conservative cuts from central government to local schools.